- D -

 for enlarged view) |

-PROFILE - Capitaine Desombre was a French officer.
+Capitaine Desombre was a French officer.
 He designed in the

-late 19th c. an instrument called
+late 19th c. a compass (

 pantométrique